Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 1. My Pagan Valentine

-Valentine’s day began as an ancient Roman fertility festival called “Lupercalia.”
-It was marked on February 15 and dedicated to Faunus, the Roman god of agriculture, and Lupa, the wolf said to have suckled Romulus and Remus.
-The celebration included the sacrifice of animals and a weird ritual of hitting women with animal hides to inspire fertility.
+The holiday has roots in an ancient Roman fertility festival called “Lupercalia,” celebrated on February 15.
+It was dedicated to Faunus, the Roman god of agriculture, and Lupa, the wolf who raised Romulus and Remus.
+The celebration involved animal sacrifices and a strange ritual of hitting women with animal hides, which was believed to boost fertility.

 2. St. Valentine

-St. Valentine was more than one person, according to Valentine’s Day facts and history.
-One St. Valentine was a 3rd-century Roman priest.
-He went against Emperor Claudius II’s ban on marriage by illegally marrying couples.
-He was imprisoned and sentenced to death for the irreverent act in the name of love.
+History suggests St. Valentine was likely more than one person.
+One candidate was a 3rd-century Roman priest.
+He defied Emperor Claudius II’s ban on marriage by illegally wedding young lovers in secret.
+He was eventually imprisoned and executed for his defiance.

 3. Officially Valentine

-In the 5th century, Roman Pope Gelasius officially declared February 14 St. Valentine’s Day.
-It became associated with romance in the Middle Ages when the idea of courtly love was born around the world.
+In the 5th century, Pope Gelasius officially declared February 14 as St. Valentine’s Day.
+It became associated with romance later in the Middle Ages as the concept of courtly love spread across Europe.

 4. The Myth of Cupid